nikita-volkov/nikita-volkov.github.io/_posts/2014-06-28-stm-containers.md

 * It performs on par with the the "containers" library.
 * It is a bit slower than "unordered-containers".
 Running the benchmark several times has shown that its performance is within 70-90%%.
-* The insertion done with the `focus` function, is  slightly slower than with the specialized `insert` function.
+* The insertion done with the `focus` function, is only slightly slower than with the specialized `insert` function.
 This means that running the composite strategies of [the "focus" package](http://hackage.haskell.org/package/focus) will be quite efficient.
 However implementing the specialized versions of `delete` and `lookup` in future will be beneficial.

 ### Concurrent Insertion Benchmark